Eviction | State of Illinois Office of the Illinois Courts

+IMPORTANT: You will need Adobe Acrobat, or free Adobe Reader XI (or a higher version) in order to save completed forms.
 You MUST first SAVE/DOWNLOAD each form as a PDF to your computer before you begin.
-If you fill out a form within your browser not using the downloaded copy, you will lose your progress.
+If you fill out a form on a webpage, you will lose your progress.

 E-filing: If you are e-filing any of these forms, you will need to "flatten" the form so it cannot be changed after you complete it.
 You flatten the form in one of two ways: